freeCodeCamp/guide/src/pages/javascript/window-settimeout-method/index.md

     console.log("A");
     setTimeout(function(){ console.log("B"); }, 0);
     console.log("C");
-    //The order in the console will be
+    // The order in the console will be
-    //A
+    // A
-    //C
+    // C
-    //B
+    // B
 ```

 **Not as exepected!
 But we specify only 0 seconds!!!**